The experiment will be conducted online and participants will be recruited using Amazon Mechanical Turk.

 Subjects will be randomly assigned to groups of three.
 They vote on whether to take money designated for donation to a charity for their group (“Yes” or “No”).
 If, depending on the voting threshold, sufficiently many group members vote in favor of taking the money, the payoff is split equally among group members.

-We test our hypotheses with different settings (one for each possible voting threshold) and assign subjects to exactly one of these settings (between-subject design):
+We test our hypotheses with different treatments (one for each possible voting threshold) and assign subjects to exactly one of these treatments (between-subject design):

-Threshold 3: All group members need to vote “Yes” for transferring the money to the group.
-If at least one group member votes “No”, the money is donated.
+T3: All group members need to vote “Yes” for transferring the money to the group.
+If at least one group members votes “No”, the money is donated.

-In the first treatment, we are going to ask participants to vote unconditionally, i.e. independent of the other group members’ votes.
+In each of these three treatments, two out of the three group members make their vote unconditional, i.e. independent of the other group members' votes.
 These observations will be used to analyze the first hypothesis (on the impact of the voting threshold).